LEHOANGNHI/Datastream2R/README.md

 This class recreates the Static, Timeseries and Timeseries List downloads that are available in Excel with the 'Datastream for Office' application.

-This package uses SSOAP, which is not available from CRAN and must be downloaded and installed separately using.
+This package uses SSOAP, which is not available from CRAN and must be downloaded and installed using:

+       install.packages("XMLSchema", repos = "http://www.omegahat.org/R",
+                        dependencies = TRUE,
+                        type = "source")
+       install.packages("SSOAP", repos = "http://www.omegahat.org/R",
+                        dependencies = TRUE,
+                        type = "source")